LLNL/UnifyFS/docs/library_api.rst

 to the client application.
 All absolute file paths that include the mountpoint prefix are treated as belonging to the associated UnifyFS namespace.

-Using the client API, an application or I/O middleware system can operate on multiple UnifyFS namespaces concurrently.
+Using the library API, an application or I/O middleware system can operate on multiple UnifyFS namespaces concurrently.

 File System Handle
 ******************

-All client API library methods require a file system handle parameter of type ``unifyfs_handle``.
+All library API methods require a file system handle parameter of type ``unifyfs_handle``.
 Users obtain a valid handle via an API call to ``unifyfs_initialize()``, which specifies the mountpoint prefix and configuration settings associated with the handle.